dmasad/StoryletManager/docs/Tutorial.md

 To compile this with Tweego, run:
 ```
-> tweego storymanager.js storymanager-widgets.tw examples\at_the_party.tw -o at_the_party.html
+> tweego storymanager.js storymanager-widgets.tw examples\tutorial.tw -o tutorial.html
 ```

 ## Adding interruptions

 Is it even a real party if you aren't buttonholed by another guest at some point or another?
 In many games you'll want to allow some storylets to override the other options and require the player to engage with them now.
-We do this via a storylet that has the `interrupt==true` property.
+We do this via a storylet that has the `interrupt: true` property.

 (**Note:** At the moment, if there is more than one interrupting storylet only the first one is fired, regardless of priority or anything else.
 TODO: Incorporate some sort of interrupt ranking, queue etc.)